fbamuse/udacity_azure_ML_capstone/README.md

 - Azure ML Studio enables seamless operation of workflow from model training to deployment.
 AutoML plays a central role in that.

-- Further improvement of the model
-The number of data selected this time is just under 300, which is not enough to guarantee the generalization of the model.
-It is possible to build a robust model by collecting more data.  and it is effective to eliminate the highly correlated feature and reduce the variables.

 ## Dataset